r8/vagrant-lamp/README.md

 XDebug is configured to connect back to your host machine on port 9000 when starting a debug session from a browser running on your host.
-A debug session is started by appending GET variable XDEBUG_SESSION_START to the URL (if you use an integrated debugger like Eclipse PDT, it will do this for you).
+A debug session is started by either by appending GET variable XDEBUG_SESSION_START to the URL or setting XDEBUG cookie (if you use an integrated debugger like Eclipse PDT it will do this for you).

 XDebug is also configured to generate cachegrind profile output on demand by adding GET variable XDEBUG_PROFILE to your URL.
 For example: